-Course-specific contributions to AoL competency goals (CG 1-6) German-speaking countries.
-CG1: In levels B2-C1 students use the target language to analyse and propose solutions to business/economic problems in countries where the target language is spoken.
+German-speaking countries.
+Course-specific contributions to AoL competency goals (CG 1-6) CG1: In levels B2-C1 students use the target language to analyse and pro- pose solutions to business/economic problems in countries where the target language is spoken.
 For example, C1 Spanish: stu-dents propose solutions to end poverty in Latin America.
 They write a formal proposal and speak in a class "forum."
-CG2: Using level-appropriate vocabulary, students reflect on their personal perspectives to the proposed solutions, comparing and contrasting the different cultural elements that might influence those personal perspectives.
+CG2: Using level-appropriate vocabulary, students reflect on their personal perspectives to the proposed solutions, comparing and contrasting the dif- ferent cultural elements that might influence those personal perspectives.
 Students collaborate in international teams.
-Depends on the course level.
-See Miscellaneous. indicative syllabus Teaching and learning methodology All teaching is by native speakers and based on short presentations, interactive activities, role-plays, written assignments, discussions, articles and short conversations.
+Contents/ indicative syllabus Depends on the course level.
+See Miscellaneous.
+Teaching and learning methodology All teaching is by native speakers and based on short presentations, interactive activities, role-plays, written assignments, discussions, articles and short conversations.
 Miscellaneous The Business Spanish and Business French and Business Chinese courses are offered ESB-wide and therefore reflect the ESB-wide module and course descriptions.
-The Business Communication and Business German courses are offered within the study programme.
-Indicative reading list The edition may change in WS23-24, specific information will be provided in class.
-Workbook: Meta Profesional A1-A2 Spanisch für den Beruf (2022).
+The Business Communication and Busi- ness German courses are offered within the study programme.
+Indicative reading list For Business Spanish: The publisher is rolling out a new edition, specific information will be provided in class.
+Workbook: Meta Profesional Plus A1-A2 Spanisch für den Beruf (2023).
 Stuttgart: Klett Verlag Workbook: Meta Profesional B1 Spanisch für den Beruf (2022).
 Stuttgart: Klett Verlag -Additional literature will be announced in class (depends on the course level).
 The above titles can only be purchased on the official Klett website.
 Some copies are available in the library.
 For Business French, Business German, Business Chinese: To be announced in class depending on the course level.